 The Peacebuilding Fund (PBF) has been engaged in Burundi since early 2007, following the holding of peaceful democratic elections in 2005, the country’s placement on the agenda of the Peacebuilding Commission in 2006, and the transition from a peacekeeping mission, ONUB, to an integrated mission, BINUB.
 The current phase of PBF support to Burundi was approved in early 2014 with a view to sustaining UN political accompaniment following the withdrawal of the UN political mission, BNUB and with a specific focus on supporting dialogue and stability in the pre-electoral period, electoral and post-electoral periods.
-Following the tensions around the elections, PBF support is focussing on supporting human rights’ observation and national capacities, and dialogue through the civil society and through local women mediators, while waiting for further developments to shape the remainder of potential PBF support from the 2014 allocation.
+Following the tensions around the elections, PBF support is focussing on supporting human rights’ observation, dialogue led by the UN Special Advisor to the Secretary General on Burundi, and local dialogue initiatives through the civil society and through local women mediators and women groups, as well as positive engagement of youth in social cohesion, community security and activities to address trauma and conflict.
+Moreover, for the first time in its history, PBF has approved funding directly to the African Union Commission to bridge the gap in funding of its human rights observers in Burundi and to strengthen its daily cooperation with the UN Office for High Commissioner for Human Rights.

 Period and total funding in US$ of PBF support: